Geography 101 - Physical Geography » Spring 2021 » Exam 1 on Chapters 1 to 3 (1)

 Which best explains why Ireland and England are so much warmer in winter compared to coastal Alaska, even though they are all located about the same distance from the equator?

-Differences in Latitude
+A. Differences in Elevation

-Differences in Elevation
+B. Differences in Latitude

-Different Oceanic Circulation Patterns
+D. Different Oceanic Circulation Patterns

 Question #7